Infisical/infisical-python/README.md

     </a>
 </h1>
 <p align="center">
-  <p align="center">Open-source, end-to-end encrypted tool to manage secrets and configs across your team, devices, and infrastructure.</p>
+  <p align="center">Open-source, end-to-end encrypted tool to manage secrets and configs across your team and infrastructure.</p>
 </p>